Deep-learning and many cases of artificial intelligence are all about neural networks, what are they ? how do they work?

 Neural networks are special computer programs.
-It can learn and tell apart things it has seen before.
-For example, we know when we see a dog because we have seen many dogs before.
-Neural networks can do just that but in a computer.
+They can learn and tell apart things they have seen before.
+For example, we know when we see an animal that it is a dog because we have seen many dogs before.
+Neural networks work in a similar manner.
 They were created to copy the way our heads work.

 How do they learn ?

 For a very long time, when you wanted your computer to do something, you had to tell it exactly everything it has to do to get to a result.
-What is new is that you don’t tell the computer how it should work.
-You show to it many examples, the result you want, and the computer figures out by itself how to get the result.
+What is new with AI is that you don’t tell the computer how it should work.
+You “show” to it many examples of the result you want and the computer figures out by itself how to get it.
 In the dog example, the old way would be to write down what a dog face looks like (it has two eyes, a nose, pointy ears, a certain color, …) and then you know everything about it.
 In the new way, you show the computer many pictures with animals and it might learn what a line looks like, from there what a face is and finally might learn how a dog face is different from other faces.
 They learn the rules without us writing them down.

 Are all the networks the same ?
 Can they they only ‘see’ pictures ?